top of page

 Book Manuscript:

-Promises and Payments: Why Governments Establish Domestic Reparations Programs
+The Power of the Powerless: Why Governments Establish Domestic Reparations Programs

 Journal Articles: